corda/corda/docs/source/azure-vm-explore.rst

 You can generate as many Testnet identites as you like by refreshing this page to generate a new one-time link.

-In the terminal of your cloud instance paste the command you just copied to install and run your unique Corda node:
+In the terminal of your cloud instance, paste the command you just copied to install and run your Corda node:

 .. code:: bash

     sudo ONE_TIME_DOWNLOAD_KEY=YOUR_UNIQUE_DOWNLOAD_KEY_HERE bash -c "$(curl -L https://testnet.corda.network/api/user/node/install.sh)"

 .. warning:: This command will execute the install script as ROOT on your cloud instance.
-You may wish to examine the script prior to executing it on your machine.
+You may wish to examine the
+    script prior to executing it on your machine.

 You can follow the progress of the installation by typing the following command in your terminal: